From reader/listener Andrew M.:

 As far as liability/personal accident insurance, this will never come on an inland marine rider, but will certainly come on a dedicated professional photographer policy.
 This covers things like a light stand falling one someone and insuring them or starting a fire that causes a bunch of damage.
 For the vast majority of sports photographers, this isn’t a major concern, and no league/venue will require it for ordinary shooting.
 I have had to shot proof of liability insurance when setting up backboard remote cameras at basketball games, but never anywhere else.
 But if you basically shoot sports photojournalism and can get away without remotes and don’t shoot in the studio, the liability/accident insurance is mostly a luxury, but one that is built in to almost all professional policies.

 How much does it cost?
-The standard plan is something like $800/year for $30,000 in camera gear plus allowances for computers and peripherals, plus the rental coverage and liability. $500 deductible is normal with lower premiums for incrementally higher deductibles.
+You can contact Esure insurance via telephone to find out yourself, but the standard plan is something like $800/year for $30,000 in camera gear plus allowances for computers and peripherals, plus the rental coverage and liability. $500 deductible is normal with lower premiums for incrementally higher deductibles.
 It’s important to ask about replacement value when specific pieces of gear are no longer made, i.e. you can’t buy a new D3 anymore, and the D4 is 20% more expensive.

 Hopefully that answers everything, but if more related questions come up, ask them in the comments and we’ll do our best to answer.
 If you have other questions you would like to see us answer, let us know.